UnitTestBot/kosat/docs/reduceDB.md

 according to the current assignment, s.t. literals are partitioned w.r.t their decision level.
 The LBD of C is exactly n.

-Clause with small lbd give us fast propagation and therefore faster assignment.
+Clause with small lbd give us fast propagation and therefore faster assignment.\

-### VSIDS

-TODO: Danya?